jasmine/jasmine.github.io/_tutorials/upgrading_to_Jasmine_4.0.md

 programmatically (i.e. you have code that does `require('jasmine'`) or `import('jasmine')`, please check your code against the [API docs](https://jasmine.github.io/api/npm/4.0/Jasmine).

+<h2>ES module support</h2>

+Beginning with version 4, the `jasmine` package defaults to loading specs and other files using dynamic `import()`.
+This allows ES modules with `.js` extension to be used without any configuration.
+However, it may break loading of some files such as those with nonstandard (but very common) extensions like `.jsx`.
+If you have scripts that don't load with dynamic `import()`, you can restore the previous behavior by adding `jsLoader: "require"` to your `jasmine.json` file.

 <h2>Exit code changes</h2>